miguelarauj1o/URI/README.md

 "The [URI Online Judge] is a project that is being developed by the CS Department of URI University.
 The main goal of the project is to provide programming practice and knowledge sharing."

-It is a beautiful place to spend your time learning.
+Perfect place for a novice programmer learn competitive programming :horse_racing:.
 Look at me [here]!.

 __Try solve first before read any code here!__